mogenius/docs/mogenius/docs/tutorials/how-to-set-up-postgresql-in-the-cloud.md

 That’s it!
 You have created your first PostgreSQL service and it will be available to access by other services in your cloudspace.

+Next, you can deploy pgAdmin as a tool to access your PostgreSQL database through a web interface (just like phpMyAdmin for MySQL).On the stage where you have deployed PostgreSQL click "Add service", select pgAdmin from the service library and follow the steps of creating a service.